schimi-dev/schi-template-app/README.md

 ### CSS
 We need to apply the correct color-scheme when allowing the user to manually toggle dark and light theme.
 Thus, we set `color-scheme: dark;` and `color-scheme: light;` in the corresponding classes in `globals.css`.

 Moreover, we set the background color for the body also in `globals.css`.
-While this is redundant and could be done by `Tailwind` alone, we still want to set this for the whole document because it helps preventing edge cases, where e.g. opening a Popper/Menu leads to a vertical scrollbar appearing, because it is too wide for a small screen and then fully scolling this popper into the view leads to the original Browser-default background color appear outside of where your `Tailwind` component defining the background has its boundaries.
+While this is redundant and could be done by `Tailwind` alone, we still want to set this for the whole document because it helps preventing edge cases, where e.g. opening a Popper/Menu leads to a vertical scrollbar appearing, because it is too wide for a small screen and then fully scolling this popper into the view leads to the original browser-default background color appear outside of where your `Tailwind` component defining the background has its boundaries.

 Also, explicitly disabling or overriding focus styling globally might be a good idea because the browser-defaults don't relaly look good:
 ```css